UK's battered Tory party elects Kemi Badenoch as new leader

-The UK's battle-scarred Conservatives on Saturday elected "anti-woke" candidate Kemi Badenoch as its new leader, replacing Rishi Sunak, who quit after the party's disastrous showing in the July general election.
+The UK's battle-scarred Conservatives on Saturday elected "anti-woke" candidate Kemi Badenoch as its new head, making her the first black leader of a major UK party.

+The combative former equalities minister replaces Rishi Sunak and now faces the daunting task of reuniting a divided and weakened party emphatically ousted from power in July after 14 years in charge.

 Badenoch, 44, came out on top in the two-horse race with former immigration minister Robert Jenrick, winning 57 per cent of the votes of party members.

-"We have to be honest about the fact we made mistakes" and "let standards slip," she said.
+"We have to be honest about the fact we made mistakes" and "let standards slip," said Badenoch.

 "It is time to get down to business, it is time to renew," she added.